aleMessoMale/sample-routing/readme.md

 This sample demonstrates how you can send an HTTP request to a **[Spring Integration][]** HTTP service.
 This sample also uses **[Spring Security][]** for HTTP Basic authentication.
 With the HTTP Path facility, the client program can send requests with URL Variables.

 Feed by a Rest Web Service: http://restcountries.eu/rest/v2/, the rest web service created is able to return a list of countries with their relative currency values.
-The solution provided is multi-version and multi-channel.
+The solution provided is multi-version and multi-channel web application.
 Channel and relative service version is part of the exposed path.

 Here an example of the URL to invoke: *http://localhost:8080/rest-integration-sample/services/web/v1/currency-countries-info*
 Supported Http Verb is GET.